 Medal of Honor Recipients

-One of the oldest private markers in the cemetery is a spire located in Section M, Grave 16234, which was dedicated in memory of James Leonard of the 1st Kansas Battery.
+One of the oldest private markers in the cemetery is a spire located in Section M, Site 16234, which was dedicated in memory of James Leonard of the 1st Kansas Battery.
 He was killed by guerrillas on Jan.
 23, 1864 and interred on Jan.
 27, 1864.

-Colonel James W. Lawless of the Kentucky Cavalry was buried in Section MM., Grave 10662 on June 25, 1899.
+Colonel James W. Lawless of the Kentucky Cavalry was buried in Section MM., Site 10662 on June 25, 1899.
 Colonel Lawless was born in Ireland and came to the United States at the age of 16.

 Colonel Edward S. Jones, Commander of the 3rd Pennsylvania Cavalry, was also the founder of the Department of Tennessee and Georgia Grand Army of the Republic and served as Commander for many years.
-He was interred in Section MM, Grave 16520 in November 1866.
+He was interred in Section MM, Site 16520 in November 1866.